phuc0503/hms-be/README.md

 npm run start
 ```
 ## To publish data
 Run the pub.py in order to publish fake data to mqtt broker.
-Make sure you have installed paho-mqtt package
+Make sure you have installed **"paho-mqtt"** package
 ```
 python pub.py
 ```